rivermont/spidy/README.md

 # spidy
-Spidy (spˈɪdi) is a simple to use command line web crawler.
+Spidy (spˈɪdi) is the simple, easy to use command line web crawler.
 Given a list of web links, it uses the Python lxml and requests libraries to query the webpages.
 Spidy then extracts all links from the DOM of the page and adds them to its list.

+# How it Works
+Spidy has to working lists, `TODO` and `done`.
+TODO is the list of URLs it hasn't yet visited.
+Done is the list of URLs it has already been to.
+The crawler visits each page in TODO, scrapes the html content for links, and adds those back into TODO.
+It also saves all of the content of the page into a file for processing.

 # Features
-We've built a lot of the functionality of spidy by watching is scroll by and going "Hey, we should add this!"
+We built a lot of the functionality in spidy by watching the console scroll by and going, "Hey, we should add that!"
 Here are some features that we think are worth noting, in alphabetic order.

 ## Error Handling